ObiWanCodenobi1/amd_hackathon/README.md

 - **Token Efficiency First**: The agent intentionally avoids using a system prompt.
 It directly forwards the user's prompt to the LLM to minimize token consumption and maximize the token efficiency ranking.
 - **Accuracy Optimization**: The LLM `temperature` parameter is strictly set to `0.0`.
 This ensures deterministic outputs which is critically important for mathematical reasoning, logical deduction, and code debugging tasks.
 - **Lightweight Architecture**: The Docker image uses `python:3.11-slim`, significantly reducing the image size to remain well beneath the 10GB restriction, allowing for extremely fast pull and start times.
+- **Concurrent Processing**: To ensure the agent finishes within the strict 10-minute timeout for a large number of tasks, it utilizes `concurrent.futures.ThreadPoolExecutor` to process up to 10 tasks in parallel.